Wild Animal Movement

 Additional Import Requirements for Wild Animals from Another Country

-In addition to any requirements from CDC and USDA, wild pets being brought into Wisconsin from outside the U.S. need to meet the regular import requirements for Wisconsin.
+In addition to any requirements from other agencies, wild pets being brought into Wisconsin from outside the U.S. need to meet the regular import requirements for Wisconsin.
 Any health documentation used by the country of origin will be accepted for international movement.

 Prohibited Animals